Research programs and institutes hosted by the Jordan College of Agricultural Sciences and Technology

 Jordan Agricultural Research Center

-Construction of the Jordan Agricultural Research Center is planned to begin as early as the end of this year.
-This 30,000 sq. ft. state-of-the-art research facility will enable researchers from three colleges (Jordan College of Agriculture Sciences and Technology, College of Science and Mathematics, and the Lyles College of Engineering) to work side-by-side and create a new atmosphere of interconnectivity.
-It is privately funded by a generous gift to the University and the Jordan College from the Jordan family.
+Completed in the spring of 2016, the 30,000 sq. ft.
+Jordan Agricultural Research Center research facility allows researchers from three colleges (Jordan College of Agriculture Sciences and Technology, College of Science and Mathematics, and the Lyles College of Engineering) to work side-by-side and create a new atmosphere of interconnectivity.
+It was privately funded by a generous gift to the University and the Jordan College from the Jordan family.
+Several additional individuals and corporate donors have increased its offerings through sponsorships, new equipment and research partnerships.

-For more information about the Jordan Research Center, click here.
+For more information about the Jordan Agricultural Research Center, click here.

 The Jordan College supports an array of vibrant research endeavors led by both veteran and newly-appointed faculty and staff research scientists.
 A major campus-based program operates under the California Agricultural Technology Institute (CATI).
 The institute is dedicated to improving the economic efficiency, productivity and profitability of California agriculture and its allied industries.
 The Institute includes three centers: